datalad-handbook/book/docs/basics/101-130-yodaproject.rst

 simply executing the script would work as well -- thanks to DataLad's Python API.
 But using :dlcmd:`run` will capture full provenance, and will make re-execution with :dlcmd:`rerun` easy.
+In case you run into trouble, check the :windows-wit:`on different Python command names <ww-python-not-3>`.

 .. importantnote:: Additional software requirements: pandas, seaborn, sklearn